Memphis Zoo: Early 1900s

 The zoo was established on April 4, 1906, with $1,200 from the Memphis Park Commission.
 In August 1906, 23 cages and concrete bear enclosures were built with another $3,628 thanks to the head of the commission, Col. Robert Galloway.

 Galloway Hall, the Memphis Zoo's first building, was finished in 1907.
 It was named in honor of Col. Galloway, but was later demolished to make room for newer exhibits.

 The Carnivora Building was constructed in 1909 to house the first cats at the zoo.
 It was later replaced by Cat Country, and converted into an inner-zoo restaurant.

 The Elephant House opened in 1910.
 The building is still used as the main building of the zoo's educational department, but the elephants were moved to the African Veldt exhibit.

 In 1916, the Botanical Display Building opened.
 It was later converted into the Tropical Bird House.

 The Memphis Zoo acquired a round barn from the Memphis Police Department in 1923, who used the building as their stable for the mounted horse patrol in the early 1900s.
 The zoo's round barn exhibit is a collection of exotic hoofstock and birds.

 In 1936, the zoo's first primate exhibit, Monkey Island, was built.
 It was replaced in 1995 by Primate Canyon.

 Mid-1900s

 The Aquarium was completed in 1959.
 It is one of the oldest exhibits at the Memphis Zoo.
 The building houses aquatic life from both fresh and salt water environments.
 In 1979, it had major renovations.

 The Herpetarium was constructed in 1960, located across from the Tropical Bird House.
 The Herpetarium is home to the zoo's snakes, alligators, lizards and frogs.
 Later in the year, the Pachyderm/Elephant exhibit was finished, and the elephants moved in from the old elephant house.

+In December 1960, following continued pressure from local activists, Memphis Zoo would be racially desegregated.